csdms-contrib/fwdet/README.md

 coastal flooding as well as fluvial [Cohen et al. 2019].
 Version 2 implements a much different approach that is considerably more computationally efficient, drastically reducing run time compared to version 1 of the tool.
-Version 2.1 introduces a boundary cell smoothing and filtering procedure whicn improves the tool's accuracy [Cohen et al. 2022].
+Version 2.1 introduces a boundary cell smoothing and filtering procedure which improves the tool's accuracy [Cohen et al. 2022].

 # Installation